MKDWB/clock/README.md

 there is nothing unusual here

-and yeah, thats my 1st publication on git hub
+and yeah, thats my 1st publication on github